-6.0 ROOF AND ALLOTMENT DRAINAGE WORKS
+5.0 ROOF AND ALLOTMENT DRAINAGE WORKS

-- 6.1 All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines and sound engineering practice - 6.2 All roof and allotment runoff from the development (each proposed Lot) must be directed to a lawful point of discharge and must not restrict, impair or change the natural flow of runoff water or cause a nuisance or worsening to surrounding land or infrastructure.
+- 5.1 All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines and sound engineering practice. - 5.2 All allotment runoff from the development must be directed to a lawful point of discharge and must not restrict, impair or change the natural flow of runoff water or cause a nuisance or worsening to surrounding land or infrastructure. - 5.3 All roof water must be collected and discharged to the kerb and channel in Brae-Ross Street.